First-Time Domestic Violence Charge in CA

 Factors that lead to more serious felony charges include:

-• Causing major injuries like broken bones, losing consciousness
+• Causing major injuries like broken bones or loss of consciousness

 • Using weapons or dangerous objects